HobnobMancer/cazy_webscraper/README.md

 In both commands to not forget the additional pips options (`-e` and `-r`)!

+## Best practise

+When performing a series of automated, repeated calls to a server, such as is performed by the `cazy_webscraper`, it is best practise to do this during the period of the day when traffic is lowest.
+This typically includes over the weekend and overnight.

+The webscraper can appear to run slowly but this is due to the limited access speed of the CAZy server.
+When a CAZy family is being parsed by the scraper, and protein records are being retrieved for the CAZy family a progress bar is produced in the terminal to provide an indicator the webscraper is working.
+However, expect an entire scrape of the CAZy database to take severak hours.

 ## Configuration

 The operation of the `cazy_webscraper` is configured by command-line arguments and a Yaml configuration file.